On the estimation of spatial density from mobile network operator data: Insights from existing estimators

-It is evident that the optimality condition \eqref{eq:supstable} derived for MLE-Multinomial is identical to the convergence condition \eqref{eq:sheppstable} of the EM procedure derived for MLE-Poisson.
-That means, the two methods share the same solution space\footnote{Strictly speaking, this holds true as long as the initialization vector in the iterative procedure \eqref{eq:shepp} is free from zero elements, as discussed in Sec. \ref{sec:nozerosinitialguess}.}. \end{proof}
+where $\bm{p}_i^\mathsf{T}$ denotes the $i$th row of $\bm{P}$.
+Eq. \eqref{eq:supstable} is identical to the convergence (fixed-point) stability condition of Eq. \eqref{eq:shepp}, i.e., $\hat{\bm u}^{m+1}=\hat{\bm u}^{m}$.
+More formally, we have the following result. \begin{proposition} The optimality condition of the MLE-Multinomial in Eq. \eqref{eq:optimality} is identical to the convergence condition of the EM procedure based on the MLE-Poisson, i.e., the two methods share the same solution space. \end{proposition} \begin{proof} See Appendix~\ref{App3}. \end{proof}